venikman/FPF/FPF-Spec.md

 | **RSG\_REFINEMENT** | `MAP_ID` (PK); `ROLEPRIME_ID` (FK to Role' in Context B); `ROLE_ID` (FK to Role in Context A); `STATEPRIME_ID` (FK to state in Role' RSG); `STATE_ID` (FK to state in Role RSG); `ENTAILS` (bool) |
 | **CHECKLIST\_PULL** | `PULL_ID` (PK); `SRC_STATE_ID`; `TGT_STATE_ID`; `NORMALIZATION_INSTANCE_ID` (FK to NormalizationMethodInstance used); `VERSION`? /\* and perhaps timestamp \*/                                     |

 In this stub, RSG\_REFINEMENT maps states of a sub-role to states of a super-role, with an `ENTAILS` flag indicating if being in the sub-state guarantees being in the super-state. **Every refinement mapping should ensure at least one enactable state in the sub-role corresponds to an enactable state in the super-role** (or else the sub-role would allow something the super-role doesn’t – that’s an alignment lint check).
-The CHECKLIST\_PULL table records that a state from one context has had its checklist pulled into another context via a gauge (identified by GAUGE\_ID).
-This is a design artifact saying “State X in context A is defined by applying gauge G to State Y in context B’s criteria.”
-A version or validity field might ensure we know which edition of the checklist or gauge was used.
+The CHECKLIST\_PULL table records that a state from one context has had its checklist pulled into another context via a **NormalizationMethodInstance** (identified by `NORMALIZATION_INSTANCE_ID`).
+This is a design artifact saying “State X in context A is defined by applying normalization instance N to State Y in context B’s criteria.”
+A version or validity field might ensure we know which edition of the checklist or normalization instance was used.

 ### A.19.D1:9 - Anti‑patterns (and the fix)